arommers/Libft/README.md

 Our Libft library is divided into three sections according to intructions in the subject file:

-- Recreated Standard C Functions:
+- Recreated/reimplemented Standard C Functions:
   These functions replicate the behavior of their standard C library (libc) counterparts.
-- Extended and Alternative C Functions:
+- Custom/extended and Alternative C Functions:
   This section introduces functions that either enhance the standard C library's capabilities or provide different ways to achieve existing functionality.
 - Linked List and Struct Operations:
   In this section, you'll discover functions and data structures designed for effective management of linked lists and structured data.